twarnking/Learning_parallel_in_parallel/README.md

-# Learning_ML
+# Learning_parallel_in_parallel
-This is my little journey of learning about Machine Learning.
+This is my little journey of learning about learning CUDA for fun and to stay in shape.

-I am reading Probabilistic Machine Learning (introduction and advanced) so a lot of exercises will be from the book.